 [Section 51O inserted by No. 36 of 2006 s.
 25.]

 51P.
-Representation by organisation
+When organisation may represent employees

 An organisation may act under this Division on behalf of employees whose employment is proposed to be subject to a proposed collective agreement if —